apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 # Setup java agent
-1. Find `agent` folder in SkyWalking
+1. Find `agent` folder in SkyWalking release package
-2. Add `-javaagent:/path/to/skywalking-agent/skywalking-agent.jar` to VM argument.
+2. Add `-javaagent:/path/to/skywalking-package/agent/skywalking-agent.jar` to JVM argument.
+And make sure to add it before the `-jar` argument.

 New agent package looks like this：
 ```